Updated June 2, 2026

 A sustainable executive content cadence combines the two layers: 4 LinkedIn posts per week (Monday through Thursday, with Tuesday and Wednesday performing best on most accounts) plus one external publication every 4-6 weeks.
 When an external piece publishes, it feeds LinkedIn content for 2-3 posts — a quote, a key finding, a follow-up perspective.
 This integration prevents the common failure mode of treating LinkedIn and external publication as separate silos requiring separate effort.

-Phantom IQ clients who maintain this integrated cadence — 4 LinkedIn posts per week plus bi-monthly external publication — report a 3x increase in inbound opportunities within 12 months.
-CMI's B2B Content Marketing 2025 report found 49% of B2B marketers now directly attribute revenue to content marketing, and the executive posting cadence is a primary driver of that attribution.
-The compounding math is clear: an executive who posts 200 times per year, publishes 6-8 external articles, and maintains consistent positioning is building a body of work that AI systems index, buyers encounter, and peers share — generating authority that no single campaign can replicate.
+Executives who maintain this integrated cadence — roughly 4 LinkedIn posts per week plus bi-monthly external publication — often find that inbound opportunities build steadily over the following year.
+CMI's B2B Content Marketing 2025 report found 49% of B2B marketers say content marketing helped generate sales or revenue, and a consistent executive posting cadence can be a meaningful driver of that result.
+The compounding math is clear: an executive who posts around 200 times per year, publishes 6-8 external articles, and maintains consistent positioning is building a body of work that AI systems index, buyers encounter, and peers share — generating authority that no single campaign can replicate.